Emile Benoit House

 A Congregate Housing Coordinator is on staff to assess the care needs of each tenant and draw up an individualized service plan to meet their requirements.

 The Congregate Housing Coordinator will assist tenants in locating appropriate community based services if they are unable to do so themselves.
 Such services may include, but are not limited to, homemaker, home health, personal care and transportation services (a minimal fee may be charged for these services depending on the individual's income).
-These supportive services will only be provided on an "as needed basis" and should enable tenants to extend their self-sufficiency in managing activities of daily living and thereby promote independence.

 - To assist tenants to live as independently as possible while enhancing their quality of life, and preventing unwarranted institutionalization;